ecovillage/sometimes/README.md

 Too simple script (tss) to create backups or other regular tasks with file output via ssh.

+Only ready to use for the insanest of all people.

 Copyright 2018 Felix Wolfsteller, licensed under the GPLv3 (see LICENSE file for details).

 ## Installation